pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 standards and their underlying principles.
 We wrote a whitepaper, got our sponsors on board, and started work on MathJax v3.
 (This is not what v3 became but that's ok.
-I left around my position at MathJax around the first beta which was a thrill and I'm gratefule Davide and Volker enabled me to leave after that big leap forward.)
+I left around my position at MathJax around the first beta which was a thrill and I'm grateful that Davide and Volker enabled me to leave after that big leap forward.)

 Towards the end of that period, I wrote a number of pieces here,